rikardvinge/explainpolysvm/README.rst

 Further reading
 ===============

-For detailed information about the underlying theory of ExPSVM, please refer to |location_link|.
+A manuscript with the details has been submitted for review.
+In the meantime, for more detailed information about the underlying theory of ExPSVM, please refer to |location_link|.

 .. |location_link| raw:: html